 Yes you can.
 If you don't want to use the Collection or UPS Access Point options, just select 'I will send' from the collection date drop-down list when entering your details.
 This allows us to trade-in machines from remote areas and outlying islands of the UK.
 Products sent to us are shipped at your own risk and the quote price is only valid for 24 days.

-All Macs are booted from an external test drive during inspection and we do not access any data on your hard disk or SSD.
-Once payment has been approved, your hard disk or SSD is securely erased if it is fully functional, or physically destroyed if faulty.
+All Macs are booted from an external test drive during inspection and we never access any data on your hard disk or SSD.
+As a necessary part of the testing process, your hard disk or SSD will securely erased if it is fully functional, or physically destroyed after payment has been made if faulty.
 Hard drives are erased using software to execute a 7-pass multiple pattern overwrite algorythm which exceeds the requirements of the US Department of Defense data sanitization standard (DoD 5220.22-M).
 Once complete, data recovery is not possible using any software tool and the drive will then be re-used.

 To reduce the threat of theft, iPhones and iPads can not be erased or reset without the permission of the iCloud account holder to which the device is registered.
 To de-register from the device iteself, go to Settings, then iCloud, then Find my iPhone, then turn off Find my iPhone.
 This will require you to enter your iCloud/Apple ID password.
 To de-register from another device or computer, go to www.icloud.com and log into your iCloud account.
 Click the Settings icon and then select the required device from the My Devices section.
 From the list that appears, click the X by the device to de-register from your iCloud account.